-Jessica Masse is a field recruiting/project team lead for Ratner Companies, the largest family-owned and operated chain of hair salons in the country.
+Jessica Masse is the employer brand and recruitment marketing leader for Ratner Companies, the largest family-owned and operated chain of hair salons in the country.
 Its diverse portfolio of brands includes the 900+ salon organization Hair Cuttery, which employs approximately 12,000 associates across 16 states.
 A limited talent pool of salon professionals meant that Hair Cuttery needed to rethink its approach to nurturing candidates throughout the apply process.
 Here’s how they implemented and organized a unified process across all locations.

 What was the hiring landscape like when your team set out to overhaul the way Hair Cuttery engaged with prospective candidates?

 Like most other service industries, a tight labor market means competition for experienced salon professionals is fierce, especially so when you consider that—according to data from the American Association of Cosmetology Schools—about one-third of all hairdressers, hairstylists and cosmetologists prefer self-employment.
 Plus, there are fewer cosmetology schools overall, which further limits the professional population.
 Given that we compete with any other salon, whether it’s a small, independent shop or a comparable chain, our ability to quickly connect with salon professionals and engage them in the interview process is crucial to securing talent.
 We saw a huge need to be able to communicate fast and on a continual basis in order to improve our results.
 And the more automation, the better.